Ukomah/Customer-sentiment-analysis-for-british-airways-reviews/README.md

 ![Descriptive Statistics](img/neg_wordcloud.png)

 ### `Note:`
+- To run the `ba_reviews_analysis.py`
-- After running `pip install -r requirements.txt`, restart your jupyter notebook.
+- Run `pip install -r requirements.txt`, restart your jupyter notebook and then start running the cells.